william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 Example: if visible entries have positions 2, 5, and 8, the page should display them as 1, 2, and 3.

-## Entry Links From Page 400
+## Entry Links From The LiveStack Landing Page

 Expected behavior for event-mode entries:

-- Workshop entries with an event code should link to page 180 using the event code.
+- Workshop entries with an event code should link to the **Workshop Event Page** using the event code.
-- Sandbox/reservation entries should pass the event/voucher ID to page 320 using `P320_VOUCHER_ID`.
+- Sandbox/reservation entries should pass the event/voucher ID to the **Reservation Flow** using `P320_VOUCHER_ID`.
 - Existing `WEC` behavior can still be used where required.
 - If an entry does not have an active event mapping in event mode, it should not appear.

-## Subscribe Behavior On Page 400
+## Subscribe Behavior On The LiveStack Landing Page

 The normal Subscribe button applies to the public LiveStack, not the temporary event version.

 Expected behavior:

 - Subscribe button should only display when the underlying LiveStack is public and active.
-- If the page was loaded by LiveStack Event code, clicking Subscribe should show a warning that the event may contain different content than the public LiveStack.
+- If the **LiveStack Landing Page** was loaded by LiveStack Event code, clicking Subscribe should show a warning that the event may contain different content than the public LiveStack.
 - If user confirms, they subscribe to the public LiveStack.
 - If user cancels, no subscription change should happen.

 ## LiveStack Event User Tracking

-When a user opens page 400 with a LiveStack Event code:
+When a user opens the **LiveStack Landing Page** with a LiveStack Event code:

 - LiveLabs tracks that the user entered the parent LiveStack Event code.
 - Event creator, requestors, and event admins should not be counted as normal users for this tracking.